Evolinc/RMTA/README.md

-# RMTA-1.0
+# RMTA: Read Mapping and Transcript Assembly workflow

+## Introduction

-RMTA (Read Mapping and Transcript Assembly) is a workflow that can rapidly process raw RNA-seq data by mapping reads using HiSat2 and then assemble transcripts using either Cufflinks or Stringtie.
+RMTA is a workflow that can rapidly process raw RNA-seq data by mapping reads using HiSat2 and then assemble transcripts using either Cufflinks or Stringtie.
 RMTA can process FASTq files containing paired-end or single-end reads.
-Alternatively, RMTA can directly process one or more sequence read archives (SRA) from NCBI using a SRA ID #.
+Alternatively, RMTA can directly process one or more sequence read archives (SRA) from NCBI using a SRA ID.

 RMTA minimally requires the following input data: